 Just to give you an example carrefour: 家乐福 which can be translated to the house of happiness

 A Chinese company name is like a stamp to your brand’s personality and story.
 It can be used as an advertisement for what you want customers in China to think about how they feel when interacting with the product.
 It can take a long time to come up with an adapted Chinese name for your company, make the effort to collaborate with people that master the language and the culture before settling for one.

 Chinese websites, Chinese design

-To succeed in the Chinese market, it is important for any business, to refine the design of its website and to be surrounded by experts.
-While Westerners prefer sites with clean and clear design, the Chinese prefer the site with Chinese references, easy communication, and convenience: Live Chat, QR code, Shop Adress easy to find
+In order to be successful in China, your website needs a Chinese-specific design.
+While Westerners prefer sites with clean and clear design, Chinese netizens like sites with Chinese references, easy communication, and convenience: Live Chat, QR code, Shop Adress easy to find

 Click here for more info about Baidu SEO/SEM